-Ms. Woods began her federal service in MBDA’s Chicago Regional Office, bringing to her position a notable record of career advancement in customer relationship management and corporate communications.
+Ms. Woods began her federal service in MBDA’s Chicago Regional Office, bringing to her position a notable record of enhancing customer relationship management and external communications.
 Hired as a business development specialist, she designed and implemented the first “Global Business-to-Business Exchange” program for minority-owned firms located in the Midwest.
 Ms. Woods also enhanced the Agency’s regional visibility and brand image through improved marketing strategies, technology, and strategic alliance development with elected officials, resource agencies, and procurement representatives.
 Her last position in the Chicago Regional Office was Acting Chief, leading community relations, stakeholder outreach, and staff alignment with national strategic objectives.

 Prior to joining MBDA, Ms. Woods was the Director of Communication and Certification for the Chicago Minority Business Development Council, Inc. (CMBDC).
 As director, she provided leadership in designing and executing marketing communication strategies and oversaw all certification operations with a focus on affiliate engagement, recruitment, and retention.